 I myself have now been in isolation for 6 weeks as the result of the virus and a secondary infection.
 As I was travelling before that, it’s been 8 weeks since I’ve seen my family or any local friends.
 I’m relying on the milkman and a veg box scheme for groceries (thankfully supplemented by family, friends and the local volunteer network picking up prescriptions and dropping off the odd additional groceries at the gate, without any contact), and telephone appointments with my doctor.
 While I’m still enjoying the novelty of spending so much time at home and not living out of a suitcase, I’m very aware that there are significant mental and emotional impacts of the current situation.
-As I was waiting outside the GP surgery to be assessed (just over a month ago now), I was scrolling through social media and found that my response to the content was much more emotional than normal.
-Posts either exploiting the virus to sell or continuing as normal with no acknowledgment of the worrying situation we were all in, really upset me.
+As I was waiting outside the GP surgery to be assessed (just over a month ago now), I was scrolling through social media, and found that my response to the content was much more emotional than normal.
+Posts either exploiting the virus to sell, or continuing as normal with no acknowledgement of the worrying situation we were all in, really upset me.

 Esteem, prestige, accomplishment

 We need to remember that right now the people we work with – our colleagues, our customers, our suppliers – are struggling to come to terms with this ‘new normal’.
 They’re not thinking about fulfilling their potential or being creative any more than we are.
 They’re wondering whether their business will survive, whether they can manage on their reduced paycheck, whether they will still have a job at the end of their period of shielding or furlough.
 They’re worrying about the family members they can’t see, how they’re coping with isolation, whether they will ever see them again.
 They may have family or friends who are sick or who have died in the last few weeks.
 They may be in isolation and wondering whether they’ll be able to get a grocery delivery or concerned about how their children are coping with cancelled exams, lack of socialisation and more screentime than would normally be considered OK.